OscarVargasG/OscarVargasG/README.md

 # 💫 About Me:

 ### 🔭 I’m currently working on<br>I'm currently involved in enterprise software development at Cargill, working with Java, Spring Boot, Pipelines, Okta, and Identity management.
 Additionally, at ShipEase, I’m focusing on eCommerce and marketing, with a goal of making digital tools accessible to the general public.
-I also have some exciting freelance projects, including several Next.js projects for medical marketing and charity games.<br><br>### 👯 I’m looking to collaborate on<br>I’m interested in collaborating on open-source projects or industry initiatives that focus on accessible eCommerce solutions.
+I also have some exciting freelance projects, including several Next.js projects for medical marketing and charity games.

+### 👯 I’m looking to collaborate on<br>I’m interested in collaborating on open-source projects or industry initiatives that focus on accessible eCommerce solutions.
 I'm also diving into SEO and would love to collaborate with others in this field.
-I'm open to projects that need an extra hand, whether in frontend or backend.<br><br>### 🌱 I’m currently learning<br>I’m refining my backend skills, particularly in Java, Kafka, and OpenSearch, and on the frontend, I’m working to deepen my understanding of SEO.
-I’m also pushing my JavaScript and TypeScript skills to new levels.<br><br>### 💬 Ask me about<br>I have a lot of experience in software development processes, creating sales plans, and working with clients for mutual benefit.
-Feel free to ask me about full-stack development, sales strategies, or client relations—I enjoy sharing what I’ve learned over the years.<br><br>### ⚡ Fun fact<br>I’m a proud dad, a gym and nature lover, and a former gamer.
+I'm open to projects that need an extra hand, whether in frontend or backend.

+### 🌱 I’m currently learning<br>I’m refining my backend skills, particularly in Java, Kafka, and OpenSearch, and on the frontend, I’m working to deepen my understanding of SEO.
+I’m also pushing my JavaScript and TypeScript skills to new levels.

+### 💬 Ask me about<br>I have a lot of experience in software development processes, creating sales plans, and working with clients for mutual benefit.
+Feel free to ask me about full-stack development, sales strategies, or client relations—I enjoy sharing what I’ve learned over the years.

+### ⚡ Fun fact<br>I’m a proud dad, a gym and nature lover, and a former gamer.
 I still follow the gaming world and enjoy staying fit while exploring the great outdoors!

 ## 🌐 Socials: